Super contribution limits

 There is such a thing as too much of a good thing.
 Overdo it with your contributions and you might find yourself with unwanted tax bills.
-Let’s take a closer look at the caps, so you can contribute, get generous tax breaks and prevent penalty tax.
+Let’s take a closer look at the caps, so you can contribute, get potential generous tax breaks and possibly prevent penalty tax.

 Concessional contribution cap

 You can make concessional (before-tax) contributions to your super of up to $27,500 each financial year.
 Employer contributions, including salary sacrifice and any personal contributions you claim as a tax deduction, are all included in this cap.
 This also includes any insurance fees or administration fees your employer might pay for you on your behalf.

 The cap applies per person, not per account.
 That means if you have multiple accounts you can contribute up to $27,500 in total across all your accounts (not $27,500 for each account).
 For example, if you have two accounts, you could put $10,000 in one and $17,500 in another.

 It’s possible in some years you may have more spare cash to invest than other years.
 If you find you can contribute more than in a previous financial year, you can use what's called the ‘carry-forward’ rule.
 As long as your total super balance (see below) is less than $500,000 on 30 June of the previous financial year, the carry-forward rule lets you add the previous year’s unused cap limit to your current cap (over rolling five-year periods).

 |Scenario 1 –contributing the maximum concessional amount per year||$27,500||$27,500||$27,500||$27,500||$27,500||$137,500|